Skip to content

 Feasibility Review

-The feasibility review is a structured assessment across seven dimensions.
-Each dimension can be assessed with a concern level and supporting notes.
+The feasibility review is a structured assessment across seven dimensions:

 Use this section to expose delivery friction early: